mvolkmann/blog/src/progressive-web-apps.md

 close all browser tabs that are using the previous service workers and open new tabs.

-To force existing tabs that are browsing the site to activate service worker updates, add the following code in the service worker.
+To force existing tabs that are browsing a site to activate service worker updates, add the following code in the service worker.
-Users need to close the existing tabs for the site and open a new one for this change to take effect.

 ```js
 self.addEventListener('install', event => {